 Feature Sheets provide an overview of our appsec and development processes, current practices, and industry standards used to secure each application and data—from robust documentation and authentication processes to penetration testing and security controls.
 Contact your Customer Success Manager or Sales Representative to request a copy.

 Thought leadership and related content

-Visit Ellucian’s Insights page to see what’s new with security-related trends, innovations, and challenges.
+Visit Ellucian’s Blog to see what’s new with security-related trends, innovations, and challenges.

 We take the security of our systems seriously, and we value the work of the security community.
 The disclosure of security vulnerabilities to Ellucian helps us keep information secure.
 We want to thank those of you who have helped so far by honoring you on our Security Researcher Hall of Fame.